Naxden/Solitaire/README.md

 ./build/Solitaire
 ```

+## Download and play

+If you don't want to build code yourself check out `Releases` with already built packages or play in your webbrowser at https://naxden.itch.io/solitaire.
+Due to lack of official license, packages for Windows and MacOS are marked as untrusted.

 ## Credits

 - Raylib by raysan5 at https://github.com/raysan5/raylib
 - Card sprites by Jorel at https://games-by-jorel.itch.io/jorels-card-pack

 ## Gameplay screenshots

 <img src="images/gameplay.png">
 <img src="images/gamelost.png">